Middle Management at Skelton Park Pit

 She had never received any particular order to clean the guns.

-The only words that passed between herself and deceased whilst cleaning the cupboard was the she said "Do be careful of the guns".
+The only words that passed between herself and deceased whilst cleaning the cupboard was that she said "Do be careful of the guns".

 Dr Dunn said the shot struck the center of the third rib on the right side and pierced the main artery.